arturoMaki/angular-azdevops/strapi-presentation/overview.md

 | Vendor                                                    | [Strapi, Paris, France](https://strapi.io/)
 | Exist since                                               | [2015](https://strapi.io/blog/introducing-strapi-3.0-the-most-advanced-open-source-headless-cms)
 | Latest version                                            | [v4.15.4](https://github.com/strapi/strapi/releases)
-| Vendor product support available                         | ✔️ With Support: The level of support depends on the plan: What is supported by the Strapi team.
+| Vendor product support available                         | ✔️ The level of support depends on the plan: What is supported by the Strapi team.
 Community Support for Free subs.
 The level of support depends on the plan.
 Ex: Prem 24/7 support.
 [How to get help and support](https://strapi.io/support).
 Community Support for Free subs.
 | License / License model                                  | Strapi is open source.
 However, some features are only accessible with an enterprise subscription.
 In those cases, a license is needed.
 [Strapi License](https://github.com/strapi/strapi/blob/a76b557047e9ef1c168dbf1b6cf879bcc3022de6/packages/core/admin/ee/LICENSE) [How to install your Strapi Enterprise License](https://strapi.io/documentation/developer-docs/latest/setup-deployment-guides/installation/enterprise-license.html).
 Subscription plans for Strapi Cloud ([Free Trial](https://strapi.io/pricing), [Pro](https://strapi.io/pricing), [Team](https://strapi.io/pricing))
 | Costs                                                    | Enterpise Prices are not public
-| Best used for                                           | - Middle or large size projects (Websites, Applications)
+| Best used for                                           | - Middle or large size projects (Websites, WebApplications Applications)
 | | - Decouple approach between frontend and CMS
 | | - Headless architecture and API first approach
 | | - Self-hosting